 Medical device manufactures have a huge responsibility to make sure their products are safe for use.
 While many manufactures meet this responsibility, others do not.
 Monteris Medical created a defective product; and, unfortunately, patients had to discover the defect and suffer its harmful consequences.
 Patients harmed by the NeuroBlate System suffered serious injuries, including permanent physical damages and even death.
 Monteris Medical needs to be held accountable for the injuries they have caused.

 If your child underwent minimally invasive epilepsy surgery and suffered an injury or complication, don’t wait to call Blizzard Law today.
-Our lawyers have a long track record of holding negligent medical device companies responsible, and we can help you understand your legal rights.
-Contact us today to schedule an appointment with one of our dedicated attorneys to learn about Neuroblate Lawsuits.
-Our consultations are free, and we work on a contingency fee basis, meaning there is no upfront cost for working with us and you won’t owe us anything unless we help you obtain compensation.
+Our lawyers have a long track record of holding negligent medical device companies accountable, and we can explain your legal rights.
+Contact us today to schedule an appointment with one of our dedicated trial attorneys.
+Our consultations are free, and we work on a contingency fee basis, meaning there is no upfront cost for working with us, and you won’t owe us anything unless we help you obtain compensation.